 What Are Blood Oranges?

 Blood oranges are oranges with a high level of anthocyanin which gives them a crimson hue.
 A natural mutation of a regular sweet orange brought about this beautiful variety with a taste that’s a cross between an orange and raspberry, and tarter than a sweet navel orange.
 Cool-weather helps promote the production of anthocyanin, so the best growing season is between December and May.

 Lea Ann from Cooking on the Ranch

 Lea Ann is a Denver based food blogger who adores both food and wine as well as a fellow Sunday Supper participant.
 Her focus is on Southwest flavors, like these amazing margaritas.

 Please pop over and check out her terrific recipes.
-I’ve been eyeing her Pancetta Wrapped Shrimp (wouldn’t those be wonderful for the Super Bowl???) and her Chinese Chicken Salad (a healthier entree for the post-holiday season).
+I’ve been eyeing her Pancetta Wrapped Shrimp (wouldn’t those be wonderful for the Super Bowl???) and her Skirt Steak Salad (a healthier entree for the post-holiday season).
 I know you’ll also be inspired, too.
 That’s how I came up with these yummy Blood Orange Margaritas.